 Chase Ultimate Rewards Points

-I had been looking at getting a Chase Ultimate Rewards credit card for a while, but was a little hesitant to get a rewards card with an annual fee without any apparent perks, like the Chase Sapphire Preferred.
+I had been looking at getting a Chase Ultimate Rewards credit card for a while but was a little hesitant to get a rewards card with an annual fee without any apparent perks, like the Chase Sapphire Preferred.
 Then I read a couple of articles by The Points Guy on the value of Chase Ultimate Rewards Points.
-The 2.1 cent per point valuation really impressed me.
+The 2.1 cents per point valuation really impressed me.
 The amazing thing about those points is they can be transferred to seven different airlines and four different hotel chains.

 According to The Points Guy, the real value in Ultimate Rewards Points is finding that amazing trip bookable with travel partner points and redeeming that way, instead of using it as a straight travel credit.
 Either way, it is a very good deal.

 Then I read you could use some of Chase’s other cards, like the Freedom or the Ink business cards, which advertise cash back, to earn Chase Ultimate Rewards Points.
 Suddenly, getting a paltry 2% cash back on gas purchases seemed like chump change.

 It has a mighty expensive $450 annual fee.
 I am not generally a fan of annual fees and that’s a lot of money!
 But, you get a lot for your money: a $300 travel credit per calendar year (we have already gotten that perk twice, in only six months!), which brings the effective annual fee down to $150.
 You also get Priority Pass Select Lounge access at airports (be sure to call to get that activated!) and a credit every five years for Global Entry or TSA PreCheck.
 That alone is worth the $450 fee.